-In the event the POD is open with a delayed arrival/opening , the employees who physically reported to the POD at any time during their tour of duty will be granted administrative leave for the authorized delayed arrival/opening.
-No administrative leave related to the delayed arrival/opening will be given to any other employee.
+In the event the POD is open with a delayed arrival/opening (due to a weather or other safety-related condition as defined in Section 3), the employees who physically reported to the POD (regardless of their telework status) at any time during their tour of duty will be granted weather and safety leave for the authorized delayed arrival/opening.
+No weather and safety leave related to the delayed arrival/opening will be given to any other employee.

 POD Open with Early Departure:

-In the event the POD is open and employees are granted administrative leave for an early departure, the employees who physically reported to the POD at any time during their tour of duty will be granted administrative leave.
-No administrative leave related to the early departure will be given to any other employee.
+In the event the POD is open and employees are granted weather and safety leave (as defined earlier in Section 3) for an early departure, the employees who physically reported to the POD at any time during their tour of duty will be granted weather and safety leave.
+No weather and safety leave related to the early departure will be given to any other employee.

+If an employee who receives weather and safety leave due to an early departure is a teleworker, the employee is given a reasonable amount of time to return to his or her home and then is expected to telework for the remainder of the day or take personal leave.

 POD Closed for the Entire Day:

+In the event the POD is closed for the entire day for weather and safety-related reasons as defined above, employees who have not signed a Telework Agreement receive weather and safety leave for the entire day.

+All employees who have signed a Telework Agreement must telework or take personal leave on any day when the POD is closed for the entire day for weather and safety-related reasons as defined above in Section 3.
+This rule applies regardless of the job series or title of the employee.

-In the event the POD is closed for the entire day, employees who were previously scheduled to be absent from work for that entire day (e.g., sick leave, annual leave, credit hours, etc.) will not be granted administrative leave.
-The only exception to this general rule is: If an employee was pre-approved to use sick leave for a medical appointment and that appointment is cancelled, the employee will be granted administrative leave (equal to the amount of pre-approved sick leave) if the employee provides reasonably acceptable proof that the employee’s medical appointment was cancelled due to the same event that caused the office closure.
+In the event the POD is closed for the entire day for weather and safety-related reasons, employees who were previously scheduled to be absent from work for that entire day (e.g., sick leave, annual leave, credit hours, etc.) will not be granted weather and safety leave.
+The only exception to this general rule is: If an employee was pre-approved to use sick leave for a medical appointment and that appointment is cancelled, the employee will be granted weather and safety leave (equal to the amount of pre-approved sick leave) if the employee provides reasonably acceptable proof that the employee’s medical appointment was cancelled due to the same event that caused the office closure.

-Telework rules when a POD is closed are covered in Article 48.
+.

 Section 5